SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 from another number or die code to represent a change in the typical situation.

-* opposed diﬃculty, opposed roll: A diﬃculty that applies when one character resists another character’s action.
+* opposed difficulty, opposed roll: A difficulty that applies when one character resists another character’s action.
 In this case, both characters roll die codes related to the activity and compare them.